turbot/steampipe-plugin-oci/docs/tables/oci_core_volume_default_backup_policy.md

 The Oracle Cloud Infrastructure Block Volume service provides you with the capability to perform volume backups and volume group backups automatically on a schedule and retain them based on the selected backup policy.

-There are three Oracle defined backup policies, Bronze, Silver, and Gold.
-Each backup policy is comprised of schedules with a set backup frequency and a retention period that you cannot modify.Oracle defined backup policies are not supported for scheduled volume group backups.
+There are three Oracle defined backup policies: `Bronze`, `Silver`, and `Gold`.
+Each backup policy is comprised of schedules with a set backup frequency and a retention period that you cannot modify.
+Oracle defined backup policies are not supported for scheduled volume group backups.

 ## Examples